I made these decorative tin can planters partly to use up some of my paper napkins stashes!

-Marimekko prints are a favourite of mine and have used their designs in lots of crafts and DIYs.
+Marimekko prints are a favourite of mine and have used their designs in lots of nordic crafts and DIYs.
 I even have a Marimekko wallpapered staircase in my home and a unique decoupaged Marimekko bench in the garden.

 DIY Colourful Spring Decorative Tin Can Planters

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

-- Empty tin cans – I used lots of the normal soup sized cans and a few big catering tin cans.
+- Empty tin cans – I used lots of the normal soup-sized cans and a few big catering tin cans.

 - Marimekko Paper Napkins – As I have mentioned on eBay, you can buy just a few napkins at a time rather than a whole packet for each design.
 You only actually need one napkin per tin can.